 There are four different types of Chinese auctions, one of which is not an auction at all.
 The primary difference between the four types is how the winner is chosen.

 All Chinese auctions, regardless of format, are silent auctions.
 A silent auction usually means that there is no auctioneer, and people silently bid on items using a bidding sheet or tickets.
 Tickets are an important part of these auctions, so running an effective event means there must be a lot of tickets on hand, ready to sell.

-One format for a Chinese auction involves placing several different items on display, each with its own bowl or bucket nearby.
-Bidders buy tickets, look at each of the items and then deposit their tickets in the bucket of the item on which they want to bid.
-A bidder can place as many tickets as he wants in a particular item's bucket to increase his chances of winning the item.
+- The best-known Chinese auction format involves placing a variety of different items on display, each with its own bowl or bucket nearby.
+Bidders buy tickets, peruse the items, and then deposit their tickets in the bucket of the item on which they want to bid.
+A bidder can place as many tickets as he or she wants in a particular item's bucket to increase their chances of winning the item.